Biden says Assad's fall in Syria is a 'fundamental act of justice,' but 'a moment of risk'

 Tice disappeared in 2012 outside Damascus, amid intensification of what became a civil war stretching more than a decade.

+The U.S. has no new evidence that Tice is alive but continues to operate under the assumption that he is, according to a U.S. official.
+The official, who was not authorized to comment publicly, added that the U.S. will continue to work to identify Tice's whereabouts and to try to bring him home .

-Associated Press writer Jon Gambrell in Manama, Bahrain, contributed to this report.
+Associated Press writers Jon Gambrell in Manama, Bahrain, and Aamer Madhani and AP White House Correspondent Zeke Miller contributed to this report.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.